Kick the Heat Lamp:

 Chicks raised with a heat plate ONLY have heat while underneath the plate.
 This mimics what they would have with a broody hen, encouraging them to feather faster and allowing them to wean off of heat much sooner, just like broody raised chicks.

 Heat plates are very popular with the people who use them because they are easy to use and they simulate having a broody hen to warm the chicks, allowing chicks to be brooded in a way that is more natural for them.
-Not only are the chicks immediately used to the day/night cycle, but because heat plates only heat underneath them, chicks using them often feather in much faster and wean off of heat much, much faster—chicks that I have raised indoors with heat plates sometimes quit using them as early as 2 weeks of age, even though I continue to provide it to them for much longer than that!
+Not only are the chicks immediately used to the day/night cycle, but because heat plates only heat underneath them, chicks using them often feather in much faster and wean off of heat much, much faster—chicks that I have raised indoors with heat plates sometimes quit using them as early as 2 weeks of age when brooded inside at room temperature, even though I continue to provide it to them for much longer than that!

 These chicks, at just 16 days old in a 70 degree F house, are clearly not using their heat plate overnight anymore.
 So much for 95 degrees minus 5 degrees a week, huh?